Summary

 Conclusion

 Our findings suggest that patients treated with autograft required fewer days out of work.
-Further research is needed to explore additional factors that may influence the return to work after ACL reconstruction and to develop strategies to optimize outcomes for patients.
+Further research is needed to explore additional factors that may influence the return to work after ACL reconstruction and to develop strategies to optimize patient outcomes.